Joshua Ramus

-Joshua Ramus (born August 11, 1969) is founding principal of REX, an architecture and design firm based in New York City, whose name signifies a re-appraisal (RE) of architecture (X).
+Joshua Ramus (born August 11, 1969) is the founding principal of REX, an architecture and design firm based in New York City.

-His current projects include The Ronald O. Perelman Performing Arts Center at the World Trade Center in New York; the Mercedes-Benz Future Lab and Museum in Stuttgart; the Lindemann Performing Arts Center; 2050 M Street, a premium office building in Washington, DC that will host CBS's Washington Bureau; PERTH+, a 60-story mixed-use tower in Western Australia; and the Necklace Residence on Long Island.
+His current projects include the Ronald O. Perelman Performing Arts Center at the World Trade Center in New York; The Mercedes-Benz Future Lab and Museum in Stuttgart; the Lindemann Performing Arts Center; 2050 M Street, a premium office building in Washington, DC that will host CBS's Washington Bureau; PERTH+ a 60-story mixed-use tower in Western Australia; and the Necklace Residence on Long Island.

 In the fall of 2017, REX completed the transformation of Five Manhattan West, the re-cladding and interior renovation of a 160,000 m2 exemplar of late-Brutalism straddling Penn Station's rail yard in New York City.